BEMRosetta/BEMRosetta/README.md

     * Improved viewer including dropdown menu in viewer screen
     * Mesh healing option
   * Nemoh
     * Added Nemoh launcher.
-It can load an existing Nemoh.cal file, lets you edit it, and creates the set of files to launch Nemoh from a .bat file (it replaces the classic MATLAB launcher)
+It can load an existing Nemoh.cal file, lets you editing it, and creates the set of files to launch Nemoh from a .bat file (it replaces the classic MATLAB launcher)
   * BEM coefficients
     * Added hydrostatic stiffness matrix viewer